Tutt3r/CSE15L-Lab-Reports/index.md

 # How to install and set-up VS-Code
-Step one is to go to the microsoft website and install the file \n next, run the file \n the wizard should walk you through the next steps \n When complete it should look like this \n
+Step one is to go to the microsoft website and install the file next, run the file the wizard should walk you through the next steps
+When complete it should look like this
 <img width="1716" alt="Screen Shot 2023-01-15 at 9 29 33 PM" src="https://user-images.githubusercontent.com/61475580/212605155-925570cb-58d7-42cb-a12a-e0e55aa17f97.png">